djgroen/FabSim3/INSTALL.md

 Installing and Testing FabSim
 ======

 This document describes how to install FabSim3 and perform basic tests.
-The full documentation is available at http://fabsim3.readthedocs.io or in docs/index.rst (locally).
+The full and most up-to-date documentation is available at http://fabsim3.readthedocs.io or in docs/index.rst (locally).

 ## Dependencies